Mathematics for Teaching Degree

-Through the degree in mathematics for teaching you build:
+Through the master's degree field in mathematics for teaching you:

-- Deeper knowledge of mathematics content, with a particular focus on middle and high school math classrooms.
+- Build deeper knowledge of mathematics content, with a particular focus on middle and high school math classrooms.

-- Tactics aimed to improve student motivation through interactive problem-solving activities.
+- Learn tactics that can improve student motivation through interactive problem-solving activities.

-- An enhanced understanding of what it means to learn math and where mathematical misconceptions and student confusion can occur.
+- Develop an enhanced understanding of what it means to learn math and where mathematical misconceptions and student confusion can occur.